All About Move Versus Sui Move

 Original Move

 Mysten Labs co-founder and CTO Sam Blackshear developed Move for the Diem blockchain, part of Meta's Libra project.
-Move was based on the Rust programming language and designed to be more universal than existing blockchain languages.
+Move has been designed to be more universal than existing blockchain languages.
 While other programming languages were tied to a specific blockchain, Sam's goal was to create the JavaScript of Web3, a cross-platform language that would let developers apply their skills in multiple network environments.

 First and foremost, Move focuses on smart contracts.
 It includes types and value representations for assets and access control, two fundamental concepts that blockchain app developers code for regularly.
 Move's first class abstractions for these concepts make for safer and more efficient programming.